Trusted WordPress tutorials, when you need them most.

 Categories and tags are two of the main default taxonomies in WordPress.
 They allow you to easily sort and organize your content into different subjects and topics.

-By default, each category on your WordPress website has its own RSS feed.
+By default, each category on your WordPress website has its own RSS feed (Really Simple Syndication).
 You can easily locate it by simply adding ‘feed’ at the end of the category page URL.

-For instance, if you have a category called ‘News’ with a URL like this:
+For instance, if you have a category called ‘News’ on your WordPress site, then its URL will look like this:

 https://example.com/category/news/